-The Gatwick AIP does not allow arriving aircraft to pass over the congested areas of Crawley, East Grinstead, Horley or Horsham below the altitude of 3,000ft or Lingfield below 2,000ft.
+The Gatwick AIP does not allow arriving aircraft to pass over the congested areas of Crawley, East Grinstead, Horley or Horsham below the altitude of 3,000ft QNH or Lingfield below 2,000ft QNH.

-The Q1 2023 infringements shown in Figure 17 & 20 occurred as a result of go-arounds and missed approaches.
+The Q3 infringements shown in Figure 17, 18 & 20 occurred as a result of go-arounds and missed approaches.
+Those in Figure 21 were caused by pilot error and have been followed up with the airlines concerned.

-Figure 21: Arrival infringements over Lingfield
+Figure 19: Arrival infringements over Horley